-Patient Telehealth Satisfaction Questions Possible

-Responses

-Overall, I am satisfied with my telehealth visit.
-Strongly disagree

-(1)

-The process to sign on and begin the telehealth visit was easy.
-Diagram (2)

-The visit started on time.
-Disagree (2)

-The visit started on time.
-Agree (3)

-The clinician's credentials were displayed.
+Patient Telehealth Satisfaction Questions Possible Responses Overall, I am satisfied with my telehealth visit.
+Strongly disagree (1) The process to sign on and begin the telehealth visit was easy.
+Disagree (2) The visit started on time.
+Agree (3) - Strongly agree (4) The clinician's credentials were displayed.

-Strongly agree (4)

 The clinician and other team members introduced themselves.
 I could see the clinician.

-T

 The clinician listened carefully.
 The clinician explained things in a way that was easy to understand.

-and the same and t

 What could have gone better?
 Free text box

-Clinician Satisfaction Questions Possible

-Responses

-The telehealth visit went smoothly; I had the support I needed for any glitches.
-Strongly
+Clinician Satisfaction Questions Possible Responses The telehealth visit went smoothly; I had the support I needed for any Strongly disagree (1) glitches.
+Disagree (2) The visit started on time.
+Agree (3) The virtual care team performed well and completed all pre-visit tasks.
+Strongly agree (4) What could have gone better?

-disagree (1)

-The visit started on time.

-Disagree (2)

-The virtual care team performed well and completed all pre-visit tasks.

-Agree (3)

-Clinician Satisfaction Questions Possible

-Responses

-Strongly

-agree (4)

-What could have gone better?
 Free text box